HashakGik/HomeMon-Node-Emulator-Ruby/README.md

 HomeMon Node Emulator
 =====================

-This Ruby script emulates the behavior of a sensor node, in order to better debug the [HomeMon application](https://github.com/HashakGik/HomeMon-MFC-Cpp).
+This Ruby script emulates the behavior of a [HomeMon node](https://github.com/HashakGik/HomeMonNode-Arduino) in order to better debug the [HomeMon application](https://github.com/HashakGik/HomeMon-MFC-Cpp).

 It periodically sends a randomly generated update string (`variable value\r\n`) over a serial port.